In this Go Madrid Pass review, we’ll break down how the pass works, what it costs, and whether it’s the right choice for your sightseeing plans.

 Save More Than 50% on Admission

 Like other good passes – including the London Pass and Paris Pass – the best reason to buy the Go Madrid Pass is to save money at Madrid’s most popular tourist sites.
-If you’re strategic about which attractions you visit, you can save up to 52% with the seven-choice pass.
+If you’re strategic about which attractions you visit, you can save over 50% with the seven-choice pass.
 That’s a significant savings.
 What else could you do with that money?

 Saving money is the primary draw, but skipping long ticket lines is a key benefit, too.
 The Go Madrid Pass saves you time by offering skip-the-line privileges at these three attractions: